Poorva001/PoorvaBookShop/PoorvaBookShop/README.txt

 Created the dropdown menu for the Category page and checked to see if it is working correctly 1835
 Added the javascript file in wwwroot folder.
+1839
+Added both the parital view namely _CreateAndBackToButton and _EditAndBackToButton in Views>Shared folder of main project.